Maspex: History

 The company was founded in 1990.
 In 1993, it started the production of fruit tea, coffee and chocolate.
 In 1995, Maspex acquired Polska Żywność S.A. which specialized in the production of fruit and vegetable juices.
 Between 1998–1999, the company opened its first stores abroad in the Czech Republic, Romania, Hungary and Slovakia.
 In 1999 Maspex acquired Anin and Tymbark.

 In 2000, the company opened a juice and beverage factory in Tychy.
 Two years later, other Maspex companies were established in Kaliningrad and Moscow.
 In March 2003, the Maspex Group purchased the Lubella company, thus extending its offer to include pasta, breakfast cereals, groats and flours.
 In September of the same year, the Group bought shares of Polski Lek – a producer of vitamin preparations and effervescent tablets.

 In 2004, the company established a representative office in Ukraine, and in December of the same year it purchased a part of Walmark, a company dealing in the production of juices for the Czech and Slovak markets, and all shares of Olympos – a Hungarian producer of juices, nectars and fruit drinks.
 In 2005, the group acquired shares in: Plusssz Vitamin Kft, Apenta (a brand of Hungarian mineral water) and Queen's – a Bulgarian juice producer.

 Two years later, in Romania, Maspex acquired shares in Arnos – a pasta producer.
 In 2009, the Logistics Center in Tychy was launched.
 In the same year, Maspex opened a production and warehouse complex in Romania.
 In 2010, the Group entered the category of energy drinks by starting cooperation with the "Equal Opportunities" Foundation and Dariusz Tiger Michalczewski.
 In 2011, the company was present in 30 countries in Europe but also in the USA and Canada.
 In 2012, the company from Wadowice purchased Salatini and Capollini, Romanian brands of pretzels and crackers.
 In 2018, Maspex launched a production complex and a logistics center at the Lubella plant in Lublin, and then opened a production and logistics complex at the Tymbark plant in Olsztynek.

 Since 2019, on the basis of an agreement with the Swiss concern Nestlé, Maspex has an exclusive license for the production and distribution of Nestea tea drinks in most Central European markets.
 Initially, from June, it only covered Hungary, Romania and Bulgaria, but in January 2020 it was extended to Poland, the Czech Republic, Slovakia, Lithuania, Latvia and Estonia.
 In February 2022, Maspex Group acquired the Żubrówka, Soplica, Absolwent and Bols alcohol brands from the Russian company Roust International for $980 million.

+In June 2026, Maspex acquired an 80% stake in Ukrainian bottled water and soft drink producer Karpatski Mineralni Vody.